 He wonders, idly, as cars eager to get home after work fly past him on the motorway – he is maybe a little cautious in his speed today – how differently he would have lived his life had he not known that he would die months after his seventieth birthday.
 Walter had enlisted in the army at just sixteen, at least in part because he knew he wouldn’t die in his service.
 He never regretted his decision, but he had grown to appreciate its naivety.
 The damage he and his fellow soldiers sustained and endured had convinced him of that a hundred times over.

 In the throes of the Cold War, with nuclear destruction an ever-present danger, an ever-present fear for most, Walter had been quietly confident that the world would get through without anyone pressing the big red button.
 His wife, when he told her this at the time, as the sun spilled into their bedroom one morning, had smiled at his optimism, said that maybe he’d be scavenging in the desolated radioactive wastelands for forty years, unable to see the sun through the mushroom cloud.
 She was joking of course, but she was right.
-The curse of a glimmer that is just a date, even a full date, is that Walter has never had any idea how his death would come, or what the world would look or sound like when it does.
-He thinks, turning off the motorway onto a quieter road, with signposts to possibly idyllic villages he’s never seen, that he wouldn’t have minded knowing this was what he’d be surrounded by.
+The curse of a glimmer that is just a date, even a full date, is that Walter has never had any idea how his death would come, or what the world would look or sound like when it did.
+He thinks, turning off the motorway onto a quieter road, with signposts to possibly idyllic villages he’s never been to and now never will, that he wouldn’t have minded knowing this was what he’d be surrounded by.
 His wife’s death in the hospital bed she’d always seen, just five years before his would inevitably come, had at least given her faith that the world would not crumble until after she’d left it.
 He’d kissed her hand and told her that his world would crumble as soon as she left it.
 But Walter had managed to stumble on without her.
 The thought that he would join her – wherever it is that Destiny secretes her prey – in just a handful of years had made the separation more bearable, as had their children and grandchildren, the parts of her that lived on.

-The day before Walter had the whole family round to his shoebox flat.
+The day before, Walter had the whole family round to his shoe-box flat.
 Surviving siblings, nieces and nephews, children and grandchildren, all crammed in together.
 No one brought presents as such but they came with his favourite foods, a little bottle of good whiskey, old photo albums rescued from attics or barely-used cupboards and dusted off for the occasion.
 Walter had teared up at the pictures of his wedding day, touching the side of his wife’s youthful face reverently.
 He had asked to keep the photo his daughter showed him of his wife, laughing in the morning sun as they took a stroll on their last holiday before she got sick.
-He had stuck it to the car radio so he could take her with him on his last trip.
+He had stuck it to the car radio so he could take her with him on his final journey.
 Walter had thanked them all individually, giving them each a last hug and a kiss on the cheek.
-The youngest, his only great-grandchild, barely two weeks old, was put in his arms for the first time.
+The youngest, his only great-grandchild, barely two weeks old, was put in his arms for the first and last time.
 A hello and a goodbye.
 A sorry I won’t have time to cherish this memory and a sorry you won’t have this memory at all.
 A bittersweet thing.

 Walter blinked away tears, slowing the car to a crawl before reluctantly stopping.
 He took deep breaths, remembering how his daughter had held back, checking once again that he wanted to be alone for what was to come, her tears spilling down unchecked.
 He wondered if it wouldn’t have been easier to know something else; to not have been able to say goodbye.
 To not have had to say goodbye.
 Gently he eased the car back into gear and continued, his mind now on the final goodbye he’d said, just this morning to his wife.
 He wore a tie, like he always used to on all their dates – she had always fussed about it being crooked, but he could never straighten it out on his own.
 He brought a bouquet of lilies – a bigger bunch than usual, for the special occasion.
 They had always been her favourite, and the smell used to cling to her so much that the scent of it even now transported him back into her arms.
 That was where he chose to spend most of his final full day, sitting at her grave in the sun, talking to her, wrapped up in her smell and the memories he cherished of her.

-He’d made the decision as soon as he has seen the light leave his wife’s eyes that morning that he would be alone when he died.
+He’d made the decision as soon as he saw the light leave his wife’s eyes that morning five years ago that he would be alone when he died.
 Not lonely, not without anyone he could ask to be with him if he had wanted to, not without people who had offered, but alone nonetheless.
 Walter wanted to be alone not just to help him be at peace with what was happening, but to avoid being an accident or a catastrophe that hurt someone else.
-But he didn’t want to die in his sad little flat that never smelt of lilies and didn’t get the morning sun, so here he was, driving to a little camping spot up on a hill, with a beautiful view of the rising sun, that they’d snuck off to when they were younger, then taken their children, that was now barely used by anyone.
-He parked the car as the sun set, kissing the picture of his wife, taking off his tie and lying it on the seat, grabbing his sleeping bag, leaving the window open and the keys in the sun visor.
+But he didn’t want to die in his sad little flat that never smelt of lilies and didn’t get the morning sun, so here he was, driving to a little camping spot up on a hill, with a beautiful view of the rising sun, that they’d snuck off to when they were younger, then taken their children to, that was now barely used by anyone.
+He parked the car as the sun set, kissing the picture of his wife, taking off his tie and lying it on the seat, grabbing his sleeping bag, leaving the window open and the keys in the sun visor for his son.
 He left the cool bag and clothes for tomorrow in the boot of the car.
 He walked a little way with his flask and sleeping bag, took off his shoes and lay down in the grass, staring up at the stars on the warm summer night.
 He lay there for what felt like – and might have been – hours.
 He’d left his phone in the car.
 His watch, an anniversary present from years ago that tended to lose time, but he liked so much he didn’t mind constantly readjusting it, was back in his flat.
 Walter didn’t want to know what the time was; how close it was to running out.

 Sleep took a long time coming.
-It made the corners of his mouth quirking up in amusement to think that by the time his glimmer next came it might be announcing that he was already there, already at his destiny.
+It made the corners of his mouth quirk up in amusement to think that by the time his glimmer next came it might be announcing that he was already there, already at his destiny.
 At his death.

 But sleep did take him and in that split second when he lost consciousness 21.07.2016 in white typewriter font on a perfectly black background flashed into his mind, exactly the same as it had every night of his life.